adambard/learnxinyminutes-docs/javascript.html.markdown

 filename: javascript.js
 ---

-Javascript was created by Netscape's Brendan Eich in 1995.
+JavaScript was created by Netscape's Brendan Eich in 1995.
 It was originally intended as a simpler scripting language for websites, complimenting the use of Java for more complex web applications, but its tight integration with Web pages and built-in support in browsers has caused it to become far more common than